odinuv/web/en/apv/walkthrough/database/index.md

 programming background, this may look unusual to you.
 It is supposed to improve the readability ot the SQL query.
 In SQL it is quite common, so you better get used to it.

-THe list of the columns is not required, so the above query may also be shortened to:
+The list of the columns is not required, so the above query may also be shortened to:

 {% highlight sql %}
 INSERT INTO location VALUES (DEFAULT, 'Paris', 'Avenue Gustave Eiffel', NULL, NULL, NULL, 'La Tour Eiffel')